RTL Logo

 Case law also reaffirms that the burden of proof of loss of citizenship lies with the Italian State.
 Sentence No. 4153/2022 reinforces that “It is up to the Ministry of the Interior to prove facts that are capable of interrupting the transmission of citizenship by right of blood“In several processes, this accepts as evidence favorable to the applicant the negative certificate of naturalization (CNN) issued by the Brazilian authorities.

-With the Tajani Decree under debate, tension grows between the consolidated legal interpretation and the new legislative criteria proposed.
-If approved as is, the Court of Cassation Roma will be urged again to guarantee the rights of Italian descendants.
+With the Tajani Decree under debate, tension is growing between the established legal interpretation and the proposed new legislative criteria.
+If approved as is, the Court of Cassation in Rome will be called upon again to guarantee the rights of Italian descendants.

 Daily